devrev/devrev-sdk-android/README.md

 You can configure your app to receive push notifications from the DevRev SDK.
 The SDK is designed to handle push notifications and execute actions based on the notification's content.

-The DevRev backend sends push notifications to your app to notify users about new messages in the PLuG support chat.
+The DevRev backend sends push notifications to your app to notify users about new messages in the support chat.

 #### Configuration